IBM Research

-IBM Research is the research and development division for IBM, an American multinational information technology company headquartered in Armonk, New York, with operations in over 170 countries.
-IBM Research is the largest industrial research organization in the world and has twelve labs on six continents.
+IBM Research is the research and development division for IBM, an American multinational information technology company.
+IBM Research is headquartered at the Thomas J. Watson Research Center in Yorktown Heights, New York, near IBM headquarters in Armonk, New York.
+It is the largest industrial research organization in the world with operations in over 170 countries and twelve labs on six continents.

 IBM employees have garnered six Nobel Prizes, six Turing Awards, 20 inductees into the U.S. National Inventors Hall of Fame, 19 National Medals of Technology, five National Medals of Science and three Kavli Prizes.
 As of 2018, the company has generated more patents than any other business in each of 25 consecutive years, which is a record.

 History

 The roots of today's IBM Research began with the 1945 opening of the Watson Scientific Computing Laboratory at Columbia University.
 This was the first IBM laboratory devoted to pure science and later expanded into additional IBM Research locations in Westchester County, New York, starting in the 1950s, including the Thomas J. Watson Research Center in 1961.